 MASTER Microbiome Applications for Sustainable food systems through Technologies and EnteRprise

-MASTER is an EU-funded Horizon 2020 Innovation Action project (grant number 818368) that got underway in 2019, bringing together 30 partners from 14 European countries.
-In this third year of the project, we face a much different world than when we started our journey on MASTER.
+MASTER was an EU-funded Horizon 2020 Innovation Action project (grant number 818368) that got underway in 2019, bringing together 30 partners from 14 European countries.
+In this third year of the project, we faced a much different world than when we started our journey on MASTER.
 However, despite the challenges and impacts of COVID-19, we have collected ~1800 samples from >110 food production industries across Europe.
 In addition, research on MASTER spans microbiomes in soil and crops, microbiomes in aquaculture and the marine environment, rumen microbiomes and human microbiomes.
-During the project, we will harness this microbiome knowledge to enhance the health, sustainability and resilience of fish, plants, soil, animals and humans, improve professional skills and competencies, and support the creation of jobs in the food sector and bio-economy.
+During the project, we harnessed this microbiome knowledge to enhance the health, sustainability and resilience of fish, plants, soil, animals and humans, improved professional skills and competencies, and supported the creation of jobs in the food sector and bio-economy.

-The specific objectives of the MASTER project are to:
+The specific objectives of the MASTER project were to:

 • Develop microbiome-based solutions to improve fodder crop production and to increase the use of sustainable feeds in the fishing industry.